 International Humanitarian Law Clinic

-The IHL Clinic works on the front lines in all three areas—researching ways to hold perpetrators accountable, working on detainee cases and other issues in the “war on terror” and working with the U.S. military on strategies for better implementation and training in the law of armed conflict.
-The clinic partners with international criminal tribunals, the U.S. military, non-governmental organizations and law firms around the world.
-Under Clinic Director Laurie Blank’s instruction and supervision, Emory Law students work in the United States and abroad to minimize the devastating consequences of war for soldiers and civilians alike.
+The IHL Clinic works on the front lines—researching ways to hold perpetrators accountable, working on detainee cases and other issues in the “war on terror,” and working with the US military on strategies for better implementation and training in the law of armed conflict.
+The clinic partners with international criminal tribunals, the US military, non-governmental organizations, and law firms around the world.
+Under clinic director Laurie Blank’s instruction and supervision, Emory Law students work in the United States and abroad to minimize the devastating consequences of war for soldiers and civilians alike.

 Promoting the Laws of War

-Contemporary conflicts pose significant challenges for effective implementation of IHL in complex military operations and counterterrorism campaigns.
-The IHL Clinic engages with military and civilian actors to address difficult legal questions, including: the status of specific crimes under the laws of war; the application of IHL to cyberwarfare; the legal framework for the use of targeted killing and drones; and legal obligations governing the release and transfer of detainees.
-In addition, the clinic directs Mind the Gap: Complex Legal Frameworks and Complex Operational Challenges, a major multinational project co-sponsored by the U.S. Institute of Peace to create a toolbox for military and civilian actors on the ground in stability operations.
+The IHL Clinic addresses difficult legal questions, including the status of specific crimes under the laws of war, the application of IHL to cyberwarfare, the legal framework for the use of targeted killing and drones, and legal obligations governing the release and transfer of detainees.
+The clinic also directs Mind the Gap: Complex Legal Frameworks and Complex Operational Challenges, a major multinational project co-sponsored by the US Institute of Peace to create a toolbox for military and civilian actors on the ground in stability operations.

 Enforcement and Accountability